The classification of preordered spaces in terms of monotones: complexity and optimization

 \begin{proof} Consider $X \coloneqq B \cup C$, where $B$ and $C$ are two copies of $\mathcal{P}(I)$ and consider on both $C$ and $B$ the total order $\preceq_S$ that results from applying Szpilrajn extension theorem \cite{szpilrajn1930extension} to the partial order defined by set inclusion on $\mathcal{P}(I)$.
 Furthermore, equip $X$ with $\preceq$ where

 $\forall x,y \in X$ with $i_d:B \to C$ the identity on $\mathcal{P}(I)$ (see Figure \ref{fig 7} for a representation of $\preceq$).
 Notice $(X,\preceq)$ is a preordered space.
-In analogy to Propositions \ref{R muli-uti no strict mono} and \ref{strict mono no R multi}, one can show that any family $(A_j)_{j \in J}$ of increasing subsets $A_j \subseteq X$ that separates $x$ and $y$ wehenver $x \prec y$ has larger cardinality than $I$.
+In analogy to Propositions \ref{R muli-uti no strict mono} and \ref{strict mono no R multi}, one can show that any family $(A_j)_{j \in J}$ of increasing subsets $A_j \subseteq X$ that separates $x$ and $y$ whenever $x \prec y$ has larger cardinality than $I$.
 Since the existence of some $(A_j)_{j \in J}$ with those properties and $|J| \leq |I|$ is implied by both the existence of a multi-utility with the cardinality of $I$ by Lemma \ref{set charac} $(i)$ and the existence of a strict monotone by Lemma \ref{set charac} $(ii)$, we obtain that there is no multi-utility with the cardinality of $I$ nor a strict monotone for $X$. \end{proof}